 I am currently reading for a D.Phil. at Brasenose College, Oxford, and have previously completed an MA in Nineteenth Century Studies at the University of Sheffield, and a BA in British Studies and Communication and Media Science at Leipzig University (Germany) and Cardiff Metropolitan University, where I also trained as a journalist.

-My thesis explores the links between the emergence of Victorian psychology and fantastic literature through the work of the scientifically trained authors George MacDonald, Lewis Carroll, Charles Kingsley and H.G.
-Wells, and their literary portrayal of visions experienced in dream, illness and near death.
+My thesis explores the emergence of Victorian psychology and fantastic literature as sister phenomena through the work of the scientifically trained authors George MacDonald, Lewis Carroll, Charles Kingsley and H.G.
+Wells and their literary portrayal of visions experienced in dream, illness and near death.
 Substantial archival research in the history of medicine, psychology and the ‘pseudo-science’ of spiritualism illuminates the origins of Victorian fantastic literature in ‘making visible’ epistemological debates of the nature of consciousness, and the nature of the soul.
 Considering these issues in the wider framework of the Victorian history of science and theology, I establish fantastic literature as a primary medium for the discussion, development and establishing of psychological ideas, which range from early ideas of the subconscious and dream theory to evolutionary psychology.

-My research interests lie more generally in the long nineteenth century, English, Russian and German Literature from that period, but I am also interested in post-modernist works, and multimedial re-imaginings.
+My research interests lie more generally in the long nineteenth century, English, Russian and German Literature, including scientific literature from that period, but I am also interested in post-modernist works, and multimedial re-imaginings.
 More specifically, my work covers the following areas:

 - Literature, Science and Religion

 - The History of Science, Medicine, Psychology and Psychiatry